Sarah Pallett: Political career

 Pallett voted for cannabis reform in the 2020 New Zealand cannabis referendum and for the End of Life Choice Act 2019 to come into force in the 2020 New Zealand euthanasia referendum.
 Pallett said after her election that she felt it was “really time to move forward” on cannabis leglisation and that the law disproportionately affected Māori and Pasifika.
 In 2021 she expressed support for a student-led campaign for discounted bus fares in Canterbury.

-Pallett is a member of the Health Select Committee.
+Pallett was a member of the Health Select Committee and deputy chairperson of the Petitions Select Committee.

+In the 2023 New Zealand general election, Pallett was unseated by National Party candidate Hamish Campbell.
+With 9,010 votes, she came third place behind Campbell and The Opportunities Party leader Raf Manji.

 Personal life

-Pallett was diagnosed with breast cancer at the age of 36, but was diagnosed early and survived it stating she is "one of the lucky ones".
-Pallett lives in Ilam with her husband Andy, whom she married on 9 July 2021 in the halls of parliament.
+Pallett was diagnosed with breast cancer at the age of 36, but being diagnosed early, she survived it, saying she is "one of the lucky ones".
+Pallett lives in Ilam with her husband Andy, whom she married on 9 July 2021 at Parliament in Wellington.
 Her son-in-law, Matthew Grace, was her campaign manager.